Medically reviewed by Patrick Carroll, MD

 Acne is caused by a buildup of sebum and dead skin cells.
 When these build up inside a pore, it can cause a pimple to develop.
-Treatments like topical tretinoin, oral isotretinoin and a range of over-the-counter products can all help to reduce your risk of experiencing acne breakouts.

 Just like acne, there’s no scientific evidence that collagen prevents or helps to manage eczema symptoms.
 There’s also no scientific evidence to suggest that collagen supplements can treat or cure psoriasis and other immune-related skin conditions.

 Collagen is often recommended as a natural treatment for leaky gut syndrome — a hypothetical medical condition unrecognized by mainstream medicine that’s claimed to lead to a wide range of common, often severe health conditions.